dishaadora/Google-Workspace-MCP-Server/README.md

 ## Getting Started

-Follow these steps to set up and run the server.
+Follow these steps to set up the server and run the example AI agent.

 ### Prerequisites

 *   Python 3.9+ and `uv` (or `pip`).
-*   An MCP Client, such as [Claude for Desktop](https://claude.ai/download).
 *   A Google Cloud project with the necessary APIs enabled.
+*   An LLM API Key (e.g., from OpenAI, Anthropic, etc.) for the client.
+*   The `mcp-use` library and its dependencies.

 ### Step 1: Configure your Google Cloud Project